tu-dortmund-ls12-rt/EDF-Like/README.md

 Moreover, the following Python packages are required: TODO: Update

 ```
-getopt
-math
-matplotlib
-multiprocessing
-numpy
-os
-pickle
-random
-statistics
-sys
+matplotlib~=3.5.3
+numpy~=1.23.2
 ```

-Assuming that Python 3.10 is installed in the targeted machine, to install the required packages: TODO: Update
+Assuming that Python 3.10 is installed in the targeted machine, to install the required packages:

 ```
 python3.10 -m pip install matplotlib numpy